remotejob/weathermap_ang2_webpack/README.md

-# Angular QuickStart Source
+# Angular 2 weathermap_ang2_webpack Source
 [![Build Status][travis-badge]][travis-badge-url]

+Related to [weathermap_go](https://github.com/remotejob/weathermap_go) it's fronttend

-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.
+This repository holds the TypeScript modified source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

 It's been extended with testing support so you can start writing tests immediately.